iamritesh25/Frontend-Project/README.md

 Perfect for malls, exhibitions, or large commercial spaces to provide visitors a digital, interactive directory experience similar to modern mall kiosk systems.

 ## Logos are Available inside the zip file.

+## NOTE:-
+ -Learning & Implementing "react" on this Project.